 We are a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of gamma-delta T cell therapies for the treatment of cancer.
 Gamma-delta T cells are naturally occurring immune cells that embody properties of both the innate and adaptive immune systems and can intrinsically differentiate between healthy and diseased tissue.
 These cells serve as a functional bridge between innate and adaptive immunity to contribute to direct tumor killing, as well as immune cell recruitment and activation to drive deeper immune responses.
 The pivotal role of gamma-delta T cells in immune function and activation, against diseases such as cancer, underscores their therapeutic potential across a wide range of solid and hematologic malignancies.
 We develop ex vivo-expanded and activated gamma-delta T cell candidates based upon our deep expertise in gamma-delta T cell biology, proprietary genetic engineering and cell-type specific manufacturing capabilities, which we refer to collectively as our DeltEx platform.
 Our platform employs allogeneic, autologous and genetically modified approaches to advance novel cell therapies, which are designed to effectively identify and eradicate tumor cells.
-We are currently the most clinically advanced gamma-delta T cell company.
+We are currently the most clinically advanced gamma-delta T cell focused cellular therapy company.

 Our lead product candidates are in Phase 1 clinical trials: INB-200, for the treatment of newly diagnosed glioblastoma, or GBM, and INB-100, for the treatment of patients with high-risk leukemias that are undergoing hematopoietic stem cell transplantation, or HSCT.
-For INB-200, we expect to report initial Phase 1 clinical trial results in the second half of 2022 with topline results for all cohorts in the first half of 2023.
-For INB-100, we expect to report initial results from the first cohort in our Phase 1 clinical trial in 2022, with topline results for all cohorts in 2023.
-In addition, we plan to initiate a new Phase 1b/2 clinical program INB-400 in which both allogeneic and autologous genetically modified gamma-delta T cells will be assessed in both relapsed and newly diagnosed GBM patients.
-A portfolio of preclinical programs, including INB-300, focused on addressing various solid tumors using a dedicated gamma-delta chimeric antigen receptor T cell, or CAR-T cell, construct is also in progress.
-We will continue to advance internal research, including advancing manufacturing approaches and the application of our proprietary DeltEx DRI approach into additional solid tumor indications.
-We expect to file several INDs for our pipeline product candidates through 2023, with the first IND expected to be filed in the second half of 2022.
+For INB-200, we expect to report initial topline Phase 1 clinical trial results from the first repeated dose cohort in early 2023.
+For INB-100, we expect to report updated results from our Phase 1 clinical trial at the American Society of Hematology (ASH) meeting in late 2022, with initial results for all cohorts in 2023.
+In addition, we plan to initiate a new Phase 1b/2 clinical program for INB-400 in which both allogeneic and autologous genetically modified gamma-delta T cells will be assessed in both relapsed and newly diagnosed GBM patients.
+A portfolio of preclinical programs, including INB-300, focused on addressing various solid tumors using a dedicated gamma-delta non-signaling chimeric antigen receptor T cell, or CAR-T cell, construct is also in preclinical development.
+In May 2022, we unveiled the expansion of our DeltEx platform capabilities to include induced pluripotent stem cell, or iPSC, derived gamma-delta T cells. iPSCs represent a significant step toward next generation approaches of cellular manufacturing for true allogeneic off-the-shelf innate cell therapies.
+We intend to continue to advance internal research, including the application of our proprietary DeltEx technologies into additional solid tumor indications.
+We expect to file several corporate-sponsored investigational new drug (IND) applications for our pipeline product candidates through 2023, with the first IND for INB-400 having been filed in November 2022.

-On August 3, 2021, we completed our IPO, whereby we issued and sold 4,000,000 shares of our common stock at a price to the public of \$10.00 per share for aggregate gross proceeds of \$40.0 million.
-We received approximately \$32.3 million in net proceeds after deducting underwriting discounts, commissions and offering expenses.
+In August 2022, the Company completed an underwritten public offering of 5,663,686 shares of common stock at a price to the public of \$1.90 per share, resulting in net proceeds of \$9.8 million, after deducting underwriting discounts, commissions and offering expenses.